 Peak Design Messenger Bag

-The Peak Design Messenger Bag is the newest addition, a camera bag that I can sling over my shoulder which can carry my camera and a couple of lenses.
+The Peak Design Messenger Bag is a camera bag that I can sling over my shoulder, which will carry my camera and a couple of lenses.
 It also has room for batteries, other smaller equipment, and a notebook.
 I’ll use this if I’m leading a tour, or wandering a short distance through a meadow.
 It has a number of pockets and compartments, it can be opened and closed very easily, and there is access to the interior through a zipper on the top if I don’t want to open the flap all the way.
 Peak Design is one of my favorite equipment companies, they really listen to their customers and include features that they need!

 Trekking Poles